Louis François Joseph, Prince of Conti: Biography

-Pierre Beaumarchais noted in the preface to his 1778 play, The Marriage of Figaro (which satirized the aristocracy) that it was the late prince de Conti who requested the play be written, and Louis François Joseph's antics may have been the model for the misadventures of "Count Almaviva".
+Pierre Beaumarchais noted in the preface to his 1778 play, The Marriage of Figaro (which satirised the aristocracy) that it was the late prince de Conti who requested the play be written, and Louis François Joseph's antics may have been the model for the misadventures of "Count Almaviva".

 He took the side of Maupeou in the struggle between the chancellor and the parlements, and in 1788 declared that the integrity of the constitution must be maintained.
 He emigrated following the French Revolution, but refused to take part in plans for the invasion of France.
 He returned to his native country in 1790.

 Arrested by order of the National Convention in 1793, he was acquitted, but was reduced to poverty by the confiscation of his possessions.
 He afterwards received a pension.
 In 1797, however, the Directoire decided to exile the last of the Bourbons.
 He was banished to Spain along with his few remaining relatives who still lived in France and had not already been killed in the revolution, including Bathilde d'Orléans, Duchess of Bourbon.
 Relegated to a place near Barcelona, he lived in poverty.
 Refusing to share in the plots of the Royalists, he lived an isolated existence in Barcelona until his death in 1814, whereupon the Princes of Conti became extinct.

 He was first buried at the Iglesia de San Miguel in Barcelona prior to the Bourbon Restoration.
 During the reign of Louis Philippe I, he was removed from Saint-Michel and placed in the Chapelle royale de Dreux on 2 April 1844.